joeypoyiwu/reisen/README.md

 Both scripts do two things:

 1. Looks in a directory for files, and for each file the filename will be parsed via Regex, and then moved to a specified directory.
-You can also choose not to specify a directory by removing the variable `directory2` and rename files in bulk in one directory, but #2 will not apply.
+You can also choose not to specify a directory by removing the variable `TARGETDIR` and rename files in bulk in one directory, but #2 will not apply.
 2. When moving the file, the script will check to see the age of the file and if it's at least 10 minutes old.
-After it checks the file is more than 10 minutes old, it will then check if there exists a directory the specified directory (`directory2`).
+After it checks the file is more than 10 minutes old, it will then check if there exists a directory the specified directory (`TARGETDIR`).
 If it exists, the script will move the file over to the matching directory name as the filename.
-If a directory with the same title as the filename does not exist, the script will create a new directory in the specified directory (`directory2`), and move it there.
+If a directory with the same title as the filename does not exist, the script will create a new directory in the specified directory (`TARGETDIR`), and move it there.

 To download and use, you can clone this repo and run the task on demand, or on a cron job or task scheduler if you're on Windows.